 A hopeful sign is the ratio of female to male CoS pay is 8% higher than the US economy’s overall gender pay gap of 83%.

 Chiefs of Staff by Industry

-The most common industries with Chiefs of Staff survey respondents are general Technology, FinTech, and SaaS.
+The most common industries that respondents worked in are general Technology, FinTech, Enterprise SaaS, and HealthTech.

-There are plenty of additional industries which employ Chiefs of Staff, with the “Other” category comprising 18 industries that had <3 responses.
+There are plenty of additional industries which employ Chiefs of Staff, with the “Other” category comprising 12 industries that had 4 or fewer responses.